26 Graphic Designer Resume Examples That Work in 2026

 Why this resume works

-- Include certifications at the bottom of your senior apparel and graphic designer resume.
-Adobe offers certification courses for many of their Creative Cloud products, and there are many courses offered through universities to give you a leg-up over the competition.
+• Include certifications at the bottom of your senior apparel and graphic designer resume.
+Adobe offers certification courses for many of their Creative Cloud products.
+Plus, universities today offer many courses to gain technical proficiency with such tools.

 How to Write a Graphic Designer Resume